 Love this idea!!
 Too much cuteness!
 I'm a new follower and would love it if you had a chance to check out my newbie blog sometime!

-Maria Teresa said...
+20. Maria Teresa says

 Me perdoe, não sei inglês, mas você é super criativa, amo suas sugestões e agradeço por compartilhar idéias tão belas.